 GFCA Tutor-Emeritus: Christopher Fettes

 Christopher Fettes is one of the great theatre and actor pedagogues of the UK, and indeed, world theatre and the cinema industry.
 He began as an actor, working with the legendary East London Theatre Company – Theatre Workshop under Joan Littlewood.
 He went on to join the ensemble at the Royal Court theatre in London during its heyday in the fifties with George Devine and Tony Richardson.

 Christopher’s great contribution came with his joint founding with Yat Malmgren in 1963 of the Drama Centre London, an acting conservatoire that in it’s day, changed the face of training in the UK and around the world.
 They introduced the Method to the UK, initially with the great UK method actor Harold Lang teaching at the centre, and then by inviting Uta Hagen’s protege Doreen Cannon to head the acting department.
 Later, an assistant of Lee Strasberg, Reuven Adiv took over the department.

-To honour and preserve the work of Yat Malmgren (who died in 2002), in his retirement Christopher has written the defining book about Character Analysis / Movement Psychology – A Peopled Labyrinth.
+To honour and preserve the work of Yat Malmgren (who died in 2002), Christopher wrote the defining book about Character Analysis / Movement Psychology – A Peopled Labyrinth.
 It is the only book that deals comprehensively with the subject of ‘The Histrionic Sense’ or the Law of Expression.
-The book was published by GFCA Publishing in September 2015, and is available to purchase from the GFCA London Studio for personal visitors, and also online from French’s Theatre bookshop in London and Amazon.co.uk.
+The book was published by GFCA Publishing in September 2015, and is available to purchase from the GFCA London Studio for personal visitors, and also via Amazon.co.uk.
 Christopher has now retired, however we honour his towering achievements.

 Barbara specialises in the combination of the methodological approach to acting, with the groundbreaking technique of Movement Psychology.
 She is based in Zürich, Switzerland, and works as a teacher and coach all over Europe.
 She has taught a great number of actors and introduced directors to the challenges of acting, in weekly classes and workshops.
 In recent years Barbara has taught in Paris, London, Berlin, Munich and Madrid as well as all over Switzerland.